-Space designated for Psychology Service patient care includes: 10 neuropsychological testing/interview rooms; numerous individual and family therapy rooms, an indoor playground/gym, and additional swing spaces that can also be used for assessment or treatment activities.
+Space designated for Psychology Service patient care includes: 10 neuropsychological testing/interview rooms; numerous individual and family therapy rooms, and additional swing spaces that can be used for assessment or treatment activities.
 Select clinical space is equipped with observation rooms, one-way mirrors, and digital and VHS video capacity with microphones for supervision and consultation purposes.
 With the onset of COVID-19, TCH has developed a robust infrastructure for delivery of clinical services via telehealth, as clinically appropriate.